musthahina/MachineLearning-Classification_Problem/README.md

 k-NN is a simple algorithm that classifies a data point based on the majority class of its k nearest neighbors in the feature space.

 ## Model Comparison
 After training and evaluating the models, their performance was compared using accuracy scores and classification reports.
-The Random Forest Classifier performed the best with an accuracy of 97%, while the Decision Tree Classifier performed the worst with an accuracy of 91%.
+The LogisticRegression performed the best with an accuracy of 98%, while the Decision Tree Classifier performed the worst with an accuracy of 93%.

 ## Installation
 To run this project, you will need to have Python installed along with the necessary libraries.
 You can install the required libraries using the following command: